fishfollower/SAM/docs/forecast.md

 `useMOmodel`     |     if TRUE the proportion mature predicted from the assessment model is used (can only be used for configurations supporting this)
 `useNMmodel`     |     if TRUE the natural mortality predicted from the assessment model is used (can only be used for configurations supporting this)
-`savesim`     |     save the individual simulations
+`savesim`     |     save the individual simulations `cf.cv.keep.cv`     |     exotic option `cf.cv.keep.fv`     |     exotic option
+`cf.keep.fv.offset`     |     exotic option
+`estimate`     |     the summary function used (typically mean or median)

 ## Details

-There are four ways to specify a scenario.
+There are three ways to specify a scenario.
 If e.g. four F values are specified (e.g. fval=c(.1,.2,.3,4)), then the first value is used in the last assessment year (base.year), and the three following in the three following years.
 Alternatively F's can be specified by a scale, or a target catch.
 Only one option can be used per year.
 So for instance to set a catch in the first year and an F-scale in the following one would write catchval=c(10000,NA,NA,NA), fscale=c(NA,1,1,1).
 The length of the vector specifies how many years forward the scenarios run.

 ## Value